 I reminded them that most of the suicides in Kota as well as many suicides in various IITs have been attributed to pressure from well meaning parents who loved their kids but didn’t realize when they crossed the line between advising and taking decisions on their behalf, particularly decisions that their wards did not like but had no courage to tell them so.

-While mainstream media only reports about suicides in a specific city (Kota), but if you read your local newspaper, after the exam results like board exams, you can find the similar incidents from your own city.
+It’s not just about Kota.
+There are some new towns (like Sikar) which are slowly becoming coaching hubs like Kota.
+While mainstream media only reports about suicides in Kota, if you read your local newspaper after the exam results like boards, you can find similar incidents from your own city.

 It’s all due to exam pressure, sense of failure, and not living up to the expectations.